Atlanta Nursing Home Abuse Attorneys

 PREVENTING NURSING HOME ABUSE IN GEORGIA

 At Chance, Forlines, Carter & King, PC, we understand that legal action is a necessary response to a tragedy.
 It’s not what anyone wants to happen.
-Doctors like to say that prevention is the best medicine, and that’s also the case when it comes to nursing home abuse.
+Prevention is the best approach when it comes to nursing home abuse.

 - Researching potential facilities.
-The state of Georgia maintains an online database of all documented nursing homes here.
-This database contains a listing of all reports generated during inspections of these facilities.
-By searching these reports, you can get a sense of the quality of the facility.
-Online reviews are also useful for discovering the patient’s view of a facility.
+The state of Georgia maintains an online database of all documented nursing homes.
+This database contains inspection reports.
+Online reviews are also useful for understanding a facility’s track record.

 - Visit your loved one regularly.
-Nursing home residents can be made to feel alienated and disconnected from their family, which makes them more vulnerable to physical, financial and emotional abuse.
-Frequent visits forge a connection.
-Perhaps more importantly, they allow you to keep an eye on your loved one and spot any signs of abuse.
+Frequent visits allow you to keep an eye on your elderly loved one and spot any warning signs of potential abuse early.

 - Get to know the residents and administrators of the facility.
 Make yourself known.
 Acquaint yourself with other residents, especially your loved one’s friends.
-Other residents are often more willing to disclose abuse and negligence than the victim himself.
+Other residents are often more willing to disclose abuse and neglect than the victim themselves.

 Of course, you can take every precaution and still find yourself with an abused or neglected loved one.
-Sometimes, even the most assiduous preparation will not protect your loved one.
+Sometimes, even the most careful preparation will not protect your elderly family member.
+This is not your fault.
+Neglect is never acceptable, and our Georgia nursing home abuse lawyers are here to fight hard for every victim we represent.

 What is emotional abuse?

 When talking about nursing home abuse, emotional abuse can be lumped in with other areas, but it deserves its own definition.
-According to the Centers for Disease Control in their report on Elder Abuse, this is how they define Elder Emotional Abuse: “The infliction of anguish, pain, or distress through verbal or nonverbal acts.
-Emotional/psychological abuse includes but is not limited to verbal assaults, insults, threats, intimidation, humiliation, and harassment.
-In addition, treating an older person like an infant; isolating an elderly person from his/her family, friends, or regular activities; giving an older person the “silent treatment;” and enforced social isolation are examples of emotional/psychological abuse.”
+According to the Centers for Disease Control, in their report on Elder Abuse, Elder Emotional Abuse is defined as: “The infliction of anguish, pain, or distress through verbal or nonverbal acts.
+Emotional/psychological abuse includes but is not limited to verbal assaults, insults, threats, intimidation, humiliation, and harassment.”
+Treating an older person like an infant, isolating them from family members, or giving them the silent treatment are also examples of emotional abuse.
+Emotional distress caused by this type of abuse is a recognized harm that can be included in a nursing home abuse case.

 What are the signs of financial abuse in nursing homes?